matheuspcr/PokedexiOS/README.md

-# PokedexiOS
+# Pokedex iOS
-A copy of MatheusPires99 pokedex layout to study iOS with swift
+A copy of MatheusPires99 pokedex layout to study iOS with swift.